Keggin-type polyoxometalate/thiospinel octahedron heterostructures for photoelectronic devices†

-All-inorganic heterostructures has attracted intense interest in the fields of new energy and environmental applications recently, especially in photoelectronic devices.
+All-inorganic heterostructures have attracted intense interest for new energy and environmental applications recently, especially in photoelectronic devices.
 Herein, we firstly obtain a novel CoIn2S4 thiospinel octahedron through a simple one-step hydrothermal synthesis method.
-On this basis we further propose a strategy to prepare the all-inorganic heterostructures (NH4)4CoII[CoIIW12O40]·20H2O/CoIn2S4 (CoW12-n/CoIn2S4, n represents mole number of CoW12) through doping Keggin-type polyoxometalate (POM).
-The addition of POM can alleviate the cross-growth of CoIn2S4 octahedron, increase the specific surface area and the amount of exposed active site of the heterostructures.
+On this basis we further propose a strategy to prepare all-inorganic heterostructures (NH4)4CoII[CoIIW12O40]·20H2O/CoIn2S4 (CoW12-n/CoIn2S4, where n represents the molar number of CoW12) through doping Keggin-type polyoxometalates (POMs).
+The addition of POMs can alleviate the cross-growth of the CoIn2S4 octahedron and increase the specific surface area and the number of exposed active sites of the heterostructures.
 What's more, we investigate the electrocatalytic triiodide reduction properties of the heterostructures.
-Electrochemical measurments exhibits that POM contents has an obviosuly influence on the catatytic activity of this heterostructure catalyst.
+Electrochemical measurements show that POM contents have an obvious influence on the catalytic activity of this heterostructure catalyst.
 The CoW12-0.3/CoIn2S4 heterostructures present the best catalytic performance and the lowest charge transfer resistance.
-Consequently, the dye-sensitized solar cells (DSSC) with CoW12-0.3/CoIn2S4 heterostructures as a counter electrode (CE) shows highest photovoltaic conversion efficiency (PCE) up to 6.79%, superior to that of the Pt CE (5.83%).
+Consequently, the dye-sensitized solar cells (DSSCs) with CoW12-0.3/CoIn2S4 heterostructures as a counter electrode (CE) show the highest photovoltaic conversion efficiency (PCE) of up to 6.79%, superior to that of the Pt CE (5.83%).
 This work not only provides an approach for designing composites for efficient electrocatalytic triiodide reduction, but also represents a further step towards the application of all-inorganic heterostructures in photoelectronic devices.